 At Experian, we believe the GDPR presents a positive opportunity to improve the way you organise and process your data; increasing the value you get from it and reinforcing customer-centric business practices that are essential in our data-driven age.

-Despite the publicity surrounding GDPR, many surveys - including our own - show that a significant proportion of businesses do not know what to do to get ready for the GDPR, or haven’t started yet.
+Despite the publicity surrounding GDPR, many surveys - including our own - show that a significant proportion of businesses are yet to turn their initial GDPR preparations into business as usual processes and proper data governance.

-To help you prepare for the GDPR we have designed four packages, that can be taken separately or collectively, to help you manage elements required by the GDPR to thrive in our data-driven economy.
+To help you thrive under the GDPR we have designed four packages, that can be taken separately or collectively, to help you manage the elements required by the GDPR.

-A Data Readiness Assessment is a key step in your preparations for GDPR.
-The assessment helps you to understand the integrity of your data and highlight the risks to your GDPR readiness such as incorrect data, duplicate records or unknown sensitive data.
+A Data Integrity Assessment is a key step to embracing the GDPR.
+The assessment helps you to understand the integrity of your data and highlight the risks to your GDPR compliance such as incorrect data, duplicate records or unknown sensitive data.